Learning Stance Embeddings from Signed Social Graphs: Related work

-\paragraph{Our model} Our approach extends the traditional skip-gram objective of word2vec and node2vec to signed graphs.
-We facilitate this by ensuring that each training example is constructed via a sign-informed random walk.
-Leveraging the skip-gram architecture not only provides scalability advantages, but also the flexibility to extend the embedding process to effectively utilize edge attributes.
-While all mentioned related works are edge-attribute agnostic, our proposed method can leverage edge attributes such as topics in the form of contextual topic embeddings.
-We argue that incorporating edge attributes, such as topics, in the embedding process can benefit understanding stance in signed social-network interactions.
+\textit{Our model. } Previous work on signed graph embeddings operates on edges while ignoring valuable information such edge attributes.
+Our work extends the traditional SGNS of word2vec and node2vec to signed graphs while the valuahle information found in edge attributes (e.g., topics).
+We do this by ensuring that each training example is constructed via a topic- and sign-informed random walk.
+Extending the skip-gram architecture not only provides scalability advantages, but also the flexibility to principally incorporate edge attributes.
+We demonstrate that incorporating edge attributes, such as topics, in the embedding process can benefit understanding stance in signed social-network interactions.